American red squirrel: Distribution

 American red squirrels are widely distributed across the North American continent.
 Their range includes: most of Canada, excluding northern areas with no tree cover, the southern half of Alberta and the southwestern coast of British Columbia; the southern half of Alaska; the Rocky Mountains area of the United States, and northern half of the eastern United States.
 American red squirrels are abundant and not of conservation concern throughout much of their range.
 American red squirrels were introduced on Newfoundland and have lived there in abundance for decades.
-However, an isolated population of red squirrels in Arizona has experienced considerable declines in population size.
-In 1987, this portion of the population was listed as an endangered species.
+The endangered subspecies grahamensis, found only on Mt.
+Graham, Arizona, was formerly considered a member of this species, but is now considered a subspecies of the southwestern red squirrel Tamiasciurus fremonti.

 Behavior

 Feeding

 American red squirrels are primarily granivores, but incorporate other food items into their diets opportunistically.
-In Yukon, extensive behavioral observations suggest white spruce seeds (Picea glauca) comprise more than 50% of a red squirrel's diet, but squirrels have also been observed eating spruce buds and needles, mushrooms, willow (Salix sp.) leaves, poplar (Populus sp.) buds and catkins, bearberry (Arctostaphylos sp.) flowers and berries, and animal material such as bird eggs or even snowshoe hare leverets (young).
+In the Yukon, extensive behavioral observations suggest white spruce seeds (Picea glauca) comprise more than 50% of a red squirrel's diet, but squirrels have also been observed eating spruce buds and needles, mushrooms, willow (Salix sp.) leaves, poplar (Populus sp.) buds and catkins, bearberry (Arctostaphylos sp.) flowers and berries, and animal material such as bird eggs or even snowshoe hare leverets (young).
 White spruce cones mature in late July and are harvested by red squirrels in August and September.
 These harvested cones are stored in a central cache and provide energy and nutrients for survival over the winter and reproduction the following spring.
-The fallen scales from consumed seed cones can collect in piles, called middens, up to twelve meters across.
+The fallen scales from consumed seed cones can collect in piles, called middens, up to 12 meters (39 feet) across.
 White spruce exhibits two- to six-year masting cycles, where a year of superabundant cone production (mast year) is followed by several years in which few cones are produced.
 American red squirrel territories may contain one or several middens.

 American red squirrels eat a variety of mushroom species, including some that are deadly to humans.